wurstscript/WurstScript/manual.md

 The syntax is a little bit different of course, but this is covered in the next chapter.

 # Syntax
-The WurstScript Syntax uses indention to define Blocks rather than using curly braces (as in Java) or keywords like 'endif' (as in Jass).
+The WurstScript Syntax uses indention to define Blocks, rather than using curly braces (as in Java) or keywords like 'endif' (as in Jass).

 In general WurstScript tries to avoid using symbols as much as possible to